Skip to main content

 • Master Ceramist On-Site

 Our ceramist works directly with Dr. Marlin on every e.max case.
-Internal characterization, layered surface effects, and translucency are refined in real time.
+Contour, fit, and surface character are refined in real time, often with the patient present for verification.

 • Specialist Material Selection